Krapaince/c_json_tools/README.md

 ## :books: Documenation
 You can find the documentation [here](https://c-json-tools.readthedocs.io/en/latest/).
-If you want an offline, version have a look [here](https://github.com/Krapaince/c_json_tools#api-documentation--).
+If you want an offline version have a look [here](https://github.com/Krapaince/c_json_tools#api-documentation--).